 As the son of social workers, Cody Villalon was brought up to believe that everyone is entitled to respect and dignity.
 He passionately believes in protecting our constitutional rights, and he zealously represents each and every one of his clients because he knows everyone is entitled to a competent defense.

 Cody Villalon’s goal is to limit the impact that being charged with a crime has on your life.
 You do not have to accept less than you deserve.
-And you, like everyone, deserve a highly motivated attorney who will treat you with respect and compassion.
+And you, like everyone, deserve a skilled defense lawyer who will treat you with respect and compassion.

 Being charged with the crime of being an accessory after the fact, or fearing an impending charge, can be extremely stressful.
 From the moment you are contacted by the police, an accessory after the fact defense lawyer can help you navigate the process to ensure that you reach the best possible outcome for your circumstances.